 If you are booking your first appointment for laser treatment, always make an appointment with a dermatologist who is trained in laser treatments first.
-Dermatologist will assess your situation and suitability for laser treatment.
-You can book an appointment either by phone or online.
+A dermatologist will assess your situation and suitability for laser treatment.
+You can book an appointment either online or by phone.
 An appointment usually takes approximately 15-20 minutes.
-Your physician will guide you later on how much time you should reserve for the actual treatment session and whether the treatment should be done with anesthetic cream.
+Your physician will later guide you on how much time you should reserve for the actual treatment session and whether or not the treatment should be done with an anesthetic cream.

 Is the laser treatment done immediately, or is there an assessment appointment first?

-If the problem of your skin can be treated with a laser, it is sometimes possible to have the treatment done during the assessment appointment.
-For more time-consuming treatments, an actual treatment session will be booked separately at a time that suits you, taking into account the time needed for recovery.
+If the problem of your skin can be treated by laser, it is sometimes possible to have the treatment done during the assessment appointment.
+For more time-consuming treatments, an actual treatment session will be booked separately at a time that suits you while taking into account the time needed for recovery.

 Can the treatment be done by a nurse?

-Your physician will give you a SV3-referral, if the problem of your skin can be treated by a nurse.
-A referral for a nurse’s treatment is always necessary because the laser equipment we use is powerful, as demanded by the licensing authorities overseeing laser treatments.
-We always require a a medical reason for the laser treatments.
-Your physician registers in a referral, how many laser treatment sessions the referral allows, and includes a possible diagnosis in it as well.
+Your physician will give you an SV3-referral if the problem of your skin can be treated by a nurse.
+A nurse’s treatment always requires a referral because the laser equipment we use is powerful and is a mandatory requirement from the licensing authority.
+A medical reason is always needed for a laser treatment.
+In their referral, your physician will register how many laser treatment sessions the referral allows, and it will include a possible diagnosis as well.

-How laser treatment differs between a physician and a nurse?
+How does laser treatment differ between a physician and a nurse?

-Our physicians and nurses are trained in the use of the same laser equipment in the treatment of hair loss, for example.
-Dermatologists trained in laser treatments have advanced and better expertise in all types of skin treatment.
-Your physician may take a broader view of your skin problem than laser treatment alone, prescribe medication, or recommend other alternative treatments or examinations.
+Our physicians and nurses are trained in the use of the same laser equipment for various treatments such as hair loss for example.
+However, our trained dermatologists have better and more advanced expertise in all types of skin treatments.
+Your physician may take a broader view of your skin problem than laser treatment alone and prescribe medication or recommend alternative treatments and examinations.

-Nurses can only give laser treatments prescribed by a physician.
+Nurses can only give laser treatments as prescribed by a physician.
 Nurses trained in the use of a laser do a lot of serial treatments for hair removal or treating toenail fungus.
-Laser treatments that take more time or require more sessions are also cheaper for the client.
+Nurse administered laser treatments that take longer or require additional sessions are also more affordable for the client.

 09 417 00100